osamwelian3/PizzaFactory/README.md

 + [Authors Info](#authors-info)

 ## Description
-<p>This pizza website where one is able to view items and even make orders fr their desired pizza</p>
+<p>This is the PizzaFactory website where one is able to view items and even make orders for their desired pizza.</p>

 [Go Back to the top](#pizza-factory)